tnewcomb20/meplan.github.io/README.md

 • **Efficiency:**
-   - *Goal:* The system should empower users to efficiently manage assignments.
+   - *Goal:* The system should efficiently manage assignments.
 Users should be able to add a new assignment, set a due date, and categorize it in under 2 minutes, ensuring that the platform supports quick and productive task management.

 • **Error Minimization:**